-Final project health informatics
+Final project health informaticsgregueira82

 Final Project: Implementation Assessment of Electronic Health Record.

 For this assignment, you will create the assessment to implement the new HER in a Health care setting.
 The assessment phase is foundational to all other EHR implementation steps, and involves determining if the practice is ready to make the change from paper records to electronic (EHRs), or to upgrade their current system to a new certified version.
 You will be encourage to choose a Community Health Center or a Doctor’s Office.
 The Assessment is designed because our world has been radically transformed by digital technology – smart phones, tablets, and web-enabled devices have transformed our daily lives and the way we communicate.
 Medicine is an information-rich enterprise.
 A greater and more seamless flow of information within a digital health care infrastructure, created by electronic health records (EHRs), encompasses and leverages digital progress and can transform the way care is delivered and compensated.
 With EHRs, information is available whenever and wherever it is needed.

 The Health Information Technology for Economic and Clinical Health (HITECH) Act, a component of the American Recovery and Reinvestment Act of 2009, represents the Nation’s first substantial commitment of Federal resources to support the widespread adoption of EHRs.
 As of August 2012, 54 percent of the Medicare- and Medicaid-eligible professionals had registered for the meaningful use incentive program.

 The paper will be 8-10 pages long.
 More information and due date will provide in the assignments link.